hamishtodd1/PgaInUnity/README.md

 ## Discord

 I can recommend the [Bivector Discord](https://discord.gg/q3uRnzxG).
-Sorry there are so many crackpots.
-Honestly it just seems to go with the territory - geometric algebra is both iconoclastic and very visual.
+You can ask any question, from the most basic to the most advanced, and there should be someone there to help you!

+Note that crackpot stuff does also get discussed in this community.
+I think it's because geometric algebra is both iconoclastic/unconventional, and very visual.
+The majority of us just learn to ignore the slightly silly stuff.
+It's not beyond us to ban people when they get to the point of being spammers though.

 ## Credits